 (4) However, the lessor or agent is not required to give the written notice mentioned in subsection (2) if a written notice stating the matters mentioned in the subsection was given to the applicant not more than 7 days before the application was made.

-[Section 82C inserted by No. 60 of 2011 s.
+[Section 82C inserted: No. 60 of 2011 s.
 96.]

 82D.
 Notice of listing if database used